yguitton/training-material/events/tracks/gta2025-variant-analysis.md

 program:
   - section: "Variant Analysis introduction"
     description: |
-      If you are new to Variant Analysis please start with the following tutorials.
-If you encounter any issue please ask us on Slack.
+      If you are new to Variant Analysis, please start with the following tutorials.
+They cover the essential knowledge about Variant Calling in different diploid systems and organisms.
+If you encounter any issues, please ask us on Slack.
     tutorials:
       - name: dip
         topic: variant-analysis